Maximizing Your Success: The Power of a Skilled Business Broker

 Buyer-Seller Meeting

-One of the more exciting steps in the sales process is the initial meeting between the buyer and seller.
-This meeting, which can take place in person or over video conference, allows the buyer to ask questions about the business and get to know the seller.
-The meeting usually lasts 60-90 minutes and helps generate further interest in the company.
+One of the most pivotal steps in the sales process is the initial meeting between the buyer and seller.
+This 60–90 minute discussion, held either in person or virtually, allows the buyer to ask questions and understand the story behind the business.

 Due Diligence